Bus 55 from Keflavik to Reykjavik

 If you Google “How to get from Keflavik Airport to the BSÍ Bus Terminal in downtown Reykjavík”, the chances are high that the first 10 options will be for the “Flybus airport transfer”, which is a shuttle that operates between Keflavík Airport and the BSÍ Bus Terminal in downtown Reykjavík.

-The journey with Flybus takes about 45 minutes and departure times are coordinated with the flight arrivals, departing 35 to 45 minutes after every arrival.
+The journey with Flybus takes about 45 minutes and departure times and are coordinated with the flight arrivals, departing 35 to 45 minutes after every arrival.

-The ticket will cost you 3.899 ISK for a single and 7.199 ISK for a return.
+Tickets in 2026 will cost you 3,999 ISK for a single and 7,298 ISK for a return.

-How much is bus 55 from Keflavik airport to Reykjavik
+How much is bus 55 from Keflavik airport to Reykjavik?

 This is the cheapest option, but check the timetable as it is not an option for those early morning flights!